nayanabiyani15/apiTest/README.md

 ## Running on pipeline
 1. Pipeline will be run on every new commit

-2. Trigger pipeline run manually by going apiTest repository -> Actions tab ->
+2. Trigger pipeline run manually by going apiTest repository -> Actions tab -> select API End-to-end tests on left side -> then click Run WorkFlow on right side to trigger manual run.